CamilaJaviera91/mock-data-factory/README.md

 ---

+## 📎 Related Projects

+I have other related repositories that might be of interest:​

+- ```sql-mock-data:``` This repository appears to be an earlier version or a related project focusing on SQL-based mock data generation.

+- ```dbt-transformations-sql-mock-data:``` This project contains transformations and documentation for the data model generated in sql-mock-data.​

+---

 ## 📚 Learn More About dbt

 - 📖 **Read the [official dbt documentation](https://docs.getdbt.com/docs/introduction)** — A great starting point to understand how dbt works and how to get started.